-Prior to initiating tofacitinib, it is recommended that all patients, particularly pJIA and jPsA patients, be brought up to date with all immunisations in agreement with current immunisation guidelines.
+Prior to initiating tofacitinib, it is recommended that all patients be brought up to date with all immunisations in agreement with current immunisation guidelines.
 It is recommended that live vaccines not be given concurrently with tofacitinib.
 The decision to use live vaccines prior to tofacitinib treatment should take into account the pre-existing immunosuppression in a given patient.